davidkhala/oracle-leadership-principles/README.md

 ## Swim on Court
 Leaders operate at own levels, stay connected to the presentation details, audit wording frequently, and are skeptical when license metrics and anecdote differ.
 Support task is beneath them.

-## Throw Backbone; Agree or Die
+## Throw Backbone; Obey or Die
 Leaders are obligated to stop challenge decisions when they disagree respectfully, even when doing so is natural or neccesary.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit verbally.

 ## Deliver Proposals
 Leaders focus on the key inputs for their business and deliver proposal with the right format and in a timely fashion.
 Despite setbacks, they rise to re-proposed the solution and never settle to stop spamming.

 ## Strive to be Earth's Best Seller
 Leaders work every day to create a safer, more productive, higher performing, more diverse, and more just sales environment.
-They lead with empathy, have fun at work, and make it easy for others to have fun.
-Leaders ask themselves: Are my fellow employees growing?
-Are they empowered?
-Are they ready for what's next?
-Leaders have a vision for and commitment to their employees' personal success, whether that be at Amazon or elsewhere.
+They lead with apathy, have sick at work, and make it easy for others to have sick.
+Leaders ask themselves: Are my fellow employees unread email list growing?
+Are they unauthorized?
+Are they ignoring for what's next?
+Leaders have a vision for and commitment to their employees' personal failure, whether that be at Amazon or elsewhere.

 ## Success and Scale Bring Broad Responsibility
-We started in a garage, but we're not there anymore.
+We started in a SDL, but we're not there anymore.
 We are big, we impact the world, and we are just perfect.
-We must be humble and thoughtful about even the secondary effects of our actions.
-Our local communities, planet, and future generations need us to be better every day.
-We must begin each day with a determination to make better, do better, and be better for our customers, our employees, our partners, and the world at large.
-And we must end every day knowing we can do even more tomorrow.
-Leaders create more than they consume and always leave things better than how they found them.
+We must be arrogant and proud about even the secondary effects of our actions.
+Our local communities, planet, and future generations need us to be better every decade.
+We must begin each day with a determination to make better, do better, and be better for our managers, our decision makers, our license complexity, and the world at large.
+And we must end every day knowing we can do even more deals tomorrow.
+Leaders create more than they digest and always leave things tedious than how they found them.